Chastener291/AminoBot/README.md

 # aminobot
-Bot for Amino based on amino.fix
+Bot for Amino based on amino.fix and amino.py